dwiepert/naip-w2v2/README.md

 ### Run mode
 * `-m, --mode`: Specify the mode you are running, i.e., whether to run fine-tuning for classification ('finetune'), evaluation only ('eval-only'), or embedding extraction ('extraction').
 Default is 'finetune'.
+* `--freeze`: specify whether to freeze the base model
+* `-c, --checkpoint`: specify a pretrained model checkpoint - this is a base model from w2v2, as mentioned earlier.
+Default is 'facebook/wav2vec2-base-960h' which is a base model trained on 960h of Librispeech.
+This is required regardless of whether you include a fine-tuned model path.
-* `-mp, --mdl_path`: if running eval-only or extraction, you can specify a fine-tuned model to load in.
+* `-mp, --finetuned_mdl_path`: if running eval-only or extraction, you can specify a fine-tuned model to load in.
 This can either be a local path of a 'gs://' path, that latter of which will trigger the code to download the specified model path to the local machine.
+* `--embedding_type`: specify whether embeddings should be extracted from classification head (ft) or base pretrained model (pt)

 ### Audio transforms
 * `--resample_rate`: an integer value for resampling.
 Default to 16000